It’s important to keep barn cats and dogs cool during the summer season. Be aware of the dangers that can come with rising temperatures.

 - Vomiting or diarrhea with blood present

-All dogs and cats can suffer from overheating and heatstroke, but some are especially susceptible.
+All dogs and cats can suffer from overheating and heatstroke, but some are especially susceptible, so it is detrimental that your barn cats and dogs keep cool during the heat.
 Pets with an underlying disease, like heart disease, or who are overweight are at increased risk for overheating or developing heatstroke, according to Dr. Mitchell.
 Dogs weighing more than 30 pounds and brachycephalic (short-nosed) breeds also have a higher risk.

 Overheated animals typically wind up with problems in multiple organs that ultimately can be fatal.
 According to Dr. Mitchell, other common complications include: